keyalp/Deep-Recommenders/README.md

 ![](https://hackmd.io/_uploads/SJQeD4-ch.png)

-In this case the model proposed has wider layers and a much considers a skip connection in the first layer of the fully connected block.
+In this case the model proposed has wider layers and a skip connection in the first layer of the fully connected block.

 Setting the following hyperparameters
 - **batch size:** 500000